Divorce Lawyers Los Angeles, California

 I’m Scheduling an Initial Consultation – What Do I Bring?

-If you or someone you know is dealing with a divorce, it is important to enlist the appropriate legal guidance.
+If you or someone you know is dealing with a divorce in Los Angeles, it is important to enlist the appropriate legal guidance.
 Only a Los Angeles divorce attorney qualified in family law can evaluate your case and determine the best course of action, depending on your situation.
 The first step is scheduling an initial consultation.

 As a result, it’s important to bring anything relevant to your current situation into a preliminary consultation.
-Typically, we recommend that our clients collect anything and everything related to their case, and let us determine what is important.
+Typically, we recommend that our clients collect anything and everything related to their case, and let our Los Angeles divorce lawyers determine what is important.
 No two divorce scenarios are the same, and preparation, regardless of the situation, is essential.

 - Child Custody